TilliGold/COMP1_2014/COMP1_2014_Task1.md

 **Answer** the following questions:

 1. What additional module will you need to import into the program? **import datetime**
-2. Identify the four functions that will require changes.
+2. Identify the four functions that will require changes. **ResetRecentScores, DisplayRecentScores, UpdateRecentScores, PlayGame**
 3. How do you convert a string in the format DD/MM/YY (e.g. 14/08/93) to a **date** type in Python? **dob = 18/03/1998 datetime.strptime(dob, "%d,%m,%Y")**

 ###Program code